 Our fear, of course, is that they'll do just the opposite.
 They won't like us or want us.
 So we desperately try to become presentable.
 We hold back our unworthy self.
 We second guess what they want, so we can provide it, or be it.
-We hide our dvsfluent speech...our assertiveness...our spontaneity...our real self.
+We hide our dysfluent speech...our assertiveness...our spontaneity...our real self.
 Careful!
-Something may come up that the other person will find offensive. of sphinx-like, Because their expressionless manner, we tread lightly around them, as carefully as if we were walking on broken glass.
+Something may up that the other will find come person offensive. of their sphinx-like, Because expressionless manner, we tread lightly around them, as carefully as if we were walking on broken glass.
 We do everything we can to make ourselves liked.
 And when they don't react, we hold back even more.

 Our ultimate fear?
 It's that they will abandon us.
-I

-call it the ultimate fear, because in our child-like state, if we're helpless and abandoned, it means that we may die.
+I call it the ultimate fear, because in our child-like state, if we're helpless and abandoned, it means that we may die.